Fida: Music

-The soundtrack was composed by Anu Malik.
-Lyrics were by Sameer.
+The soundtrack was composed by Anu Malik, with lyrics written by Sameer.

 Udit Narayan and Sonu Nigam supplied vocals for Shahid Kapoor and Fardeen Khan, respectively.
 Kareena Kapoor and Shahid Kapoor lent their voices for the track "Aaja Ve Maahi".

 According to the Box Office India, with around 14,00,000 units sold, this film's soundtrack album was the year's tenth highest-selling.